vivekd16/agentic/README.md

 >
 ```
 Without using `handoff` we would have seen the WARNING message printed from the root agent.
+Handoff can be useful if your sub-agent generates a lot of output, because normally that
+output when be fed back into AgentA as the `observation` step, which means both another
+inference call to pay for, and means that AgentA may summarize or alter the results.

 ## The problem with function calling